My rating: 5 of 5 stars

 “After all the old women have lain with the teen-agers; when all the young girls have slept with their old drunken uncles; after all the black men fuck all the white ones; when all the white women kiss all the black ones; when the guards have raped all the jailbirds and after all the whores make love to their grannies; after all the faggots get their mothers’ trim; when Lindbergh sleeps with Bessie Smith and Norma Shearer makes it with Stepin Fetchit; after all the dogs have fucked all the cats and every weathervane on every barn flies off the roof to mount the hogs…then there’ll be a little love left over for me.”

 I love the brevity of this novel, really a novella.
 Anyone else would have bored us with 800 pages, given that this is a family saga, a bildungsroman, and the epic of a whole community all in one, which covers half a century.
-But Morrison weighs her words; she alternates between rich description and explanation (she’ll tell rather than show if she damn well pleases) and passages of coruscating dialogue (modeled, I am sure of it, on the stichomythia of Greek tragedy—Morrison, recall, was a classics major, as well as one who has been known to cite Black Athena [I have never read it myself]).
-Some of it is thinly realized, but I think that is a risk worth taking: folk tales are short, too, and everyone remembers them.
+But Morrison weighs her words; she alternates between rich description and explanation (she’ll tell rather than show if she pleases) and passages of coruscating dialogue (modeled on the stichomythia of Greek tragedy—Morrison, recall, was a classics major).
+Some of it is thinly realized, but I think that is a risk worth taking: folk tales are short, too, but everyone remembers them.

 Then they left their pews.
 For with some emotions one has to stand.
 They spoke, for they were full and needed to say.
 They swayed, for the rivulets of grief or ecstasy must be rocked.